Main Content

 stepStep response of dynamic system

-sigmaSingular value plot of dynamic system
+sigmaSingular values of frequency response of dynamic system

 marginGain margin, phase margin, and crossover frequencies